AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 # DynamoDb

 If you have necessity in fast NoSQL database with effective scalability, and you don't want to reinvent the wheel for management of such elements as

 * commissioning
 * equipment setting and configuration
 * software patching
 * replication
 * cluster scaling

-Amazon DynamoDb will be a good decision.
+Amazon DynamoDb will be a good solution.

 DynamoDB is key-value (work on data occurs with a help of key) and has document data structure (you can query and update items in a document format such as JSON, XML, HTML, etc.).